Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Trastevere's picturesque terraces| ©Unsplash

 One of my favorite pastimes was to sit on the terraces of Rome and contemplate the hustle and bustle of its streets, taking advantage of the pleasant temperatures this month.
-That is, to give myself completely to the dolce far niente, the pleasure of doing nothing.
+That is, to give myself completely to the "dolce far niente", the pleasure of doing nothing.
 Does the plan sound great to you too?

 Book a tour of Trastevere

-5. Stroll through the gardens of Villa Borghese with its spring light
+5. Stroll through the gardens of Villa Borghese

 Villa Borghese Gardens| ©Stefano Consolo